-September 1 marks the first day for Tami Votava and Tom Erickson to step into their new roles as Chief Financial Officer and Chief Operating Officer and Vice President for Intellectual Property, respectively, at the Energy and Environmental Research Center (EERC).
+September 1 marks the first day for Tami Votava and Tom Erickson to step into their new roles as CFO and COO and VP for Intellectual Property, respectively, at the Energy and Environmental Research Center (EERC).

 Tami Votava was previously the Director of Business and Finance at the EERC where she was responsible for leading the Budget Analysts team, serving as a liaison with EERC Financial Services and EERC Contracts, and advising the CFO/COO and other leadership team members on financial strategy in support of the EERC’s strategic goals.
 Prior to that position, she served as a Senior Accountant and Assistant Manager of the Budget Analysis Group at the EERC.